johansinaga/Personal-Portfolio-Calculator/README.md

 # Personal-Portfolio-Calculator

+Install the requirements before running the file by using **`pip install -r requirements.txt`**
-1. For using the API to get data from Yahoo finance, install using 'pip install yahoo-finance-api2'
+- For using the API to get data from Yahoo finance
-2. To be able to make use of colorful output for python, install 'pip install colorama'
+- To be able to make use of colorful output for python